Energinet-DataHub/green-energy-hub/README.md

 ## Business Value

-To know more about the Green Energy Hub business values, please read [this](./docs/executive-start.md).
+To know more about the Green Energy Hub business value, please read [this](./docs/executive-start.md).

 ## Getting started